LSTA Grant

 Return to Questions

-If awarded an LSTA Grant, are there certain requirements that must be met if the funds are used?
+If awarded Professional Development Funds, are there certain requirements that must be met if the funds are used?

-Yes, the following are all required if an LSTA Grant is awarded:
+Yes, the following are all required if Professional Development Funds are awarded:

-- All flyers, announcements, etc. about a workshop that has been sponsored with LSTA funding MUST include this statement:
+- All flyers, announcements, etc. about a workshop that has been sponsored with Professional Development Funds MUST include this statement:

-“This project is made possible by a grant from the U.S. Institute of Museum and Library Services as administered by the Pennsylvania Department of Education and the Commonwealth of Pennsylvania, Tom Corbett, Governor, through the College and Research Division (http://crdpala.org/) of PaLA.
-Show your appreciation by becoming a member of PaLA!
-And if you are a member – thank you!”
+“This project is made possible by a grant from the Institute of Museum and Library Services as administered by the Pennsylvania Department of Education through the Office of Commonwealth Libraries, and the Commonwealth of Pennsylvania, Tom Wolf, Governor.”

 - Notification of the workshop/conference must be sent to all Pennsylvania academic librarians.
 This can be done via mailings and/or listserv notifications.
-Possible listservs to include:
+For help with listserv notifications contact the CRD Chair.
+Listservs to include:

 - PAMailAll